holly-cummins/holly-cummins.github.io/content/posts/draft--bonkers-beans/index.md

 were exhausted and hungry.
-It was hard to see a way out from the vicious cycle of poverty; expensive fertilizers which might have restored the soil were far beyond the reach of farmers who could barely support themselves.
+It was hard to see a way out from the vicious cycle of poverty; expensive fertilizers which might have restored the soil were far beyond the reach of farmers who could barely feed themselves.

 If you're a keen gardener, you probably know that peas and other legumes can fix nitrogen from the air and enrich the soil.
 Despite the name,